almamun528/LMS/SkillSprint-Client/README.md

-# Skill Sprit a learning management system.
+# Skill Sprit : A learning management system.

 Description: This project represent the Learning Management System where tutors can upload course and student(user) can buy and enroll the course..